Disease/Disorder

 Physical examination

 Range of motion of the joints of the residual limb must be assessed, as well as strength of muscles crossing those joints.
+The provider should take note of any contracture that may have occurred in the healing process post-operatively or interim during rehabilitation.
 Residual limb length and discrepancy of limb lengths relative to an intact contralateral limb should be monitored, as well as joint alignment with the contralateral lower extremity.
 The residual limb should be evaluated for tenderness or swelling.
-Skin integrity should be assessed.
+Skin integrity should be assessed, with special attention given to pressure intolerant portions of the residual limb.
 It is important to provide a comprehensive evaluation to avoid missing concurrent injuries, even if the limb loss is the most obvious.

 Functional assessment